Skip to: Asteroid novelties ✧ 21,264 total numbered and named ✧ Eureka! ✧ Dreaming of asteroids

 Less widely ballyhooed but potentially much more precious to spacefarers would be the stony asteroids called carbonaceous chondrites.
 They’re rich not only in water but kerogen, that petrochemical ooze that Russia, China, and Brazil currently extract from oil shale.
 Give or take a zero or two, science writer and space colony advocate Marshall Savage estimates there are at least 1,000,000,000,000,000 tons of kerogen out there.

-When it comes to asteroid mining or other cosmic pursuits, distance is far less important than the change in velocity, delta-V, you need to intercept your target.
+When it comes to asteroid mining or other gainful cosmic pursuits, distance can be far less important than the change in velocity, delta-V, you need to intercept your target.
 The minimum ∆V to reach the moon from low earth orbit is 6 km (3.4 miles) per second, but we know of over 600 NEOs even more accessible.
 So far the very smallest ∆Vs are for a couple of mysterious and possibly artificial6 objects, 2007 UN12 and 1991 VG at 3.8562.396 miles and 3.9982.484 miles kps.
 Named NEOs with the three smallest are 25143 Itokawa (a bizarre rubble pile the Japanese Hayabusa probe photographed in 2005), 4660 Nereus, and 65803 Didymos at 4.632.877 miles, 4.983.094 miles, and 5.13.2 miles kps.
 Eros also looks pretty attractive at 6.0693.77 miles kps.

 Once upon a time